kertukagreisi/car_rental_ui/README.md

 On the main.dart, we set up files to use the colors defined there by default and also the font that is there.

+To get the width of the screen, put this code:
+MediaQuery.of(context).size.width